 “They say with careful positioning, you can use an SM7B to record the future.”

 Similarities & Differences

 Well, that’s about it for today my friend!
-I hope you’ve enjoyed this Sennheiser e945 vs. e935 comparison.
+I hope you’ve enjoyed this article on the Shure SM7 vs. SM7B.

 All the best and God bless,